tairenpiao/GCN_Final_DeepGCNs/README.md

 # PIAO_TAIREN_GCN_Final_DeepGCNs
-Course GCN final project
+Course GCN final project.

 This repository is highly borrowed from original paper's code.
 This repository is only for the final porject.

-After that it would be deleted.
-I fixed a part of code for running smoothly.
+I fixed large part of code for running without problem.

-the configuration of original code is complicated.
+The configuration of original code is complicated.

 ## DeepGCNs: Can GCNs Go as Deep as CNNs?
 * [Paper](https://arxiv.org/pdf/1904.03751.pdf)